 Most of the church was rebuilt in the 15th century, but the South Porch and Vestry are mostly c.1500 AD.
 The Chancel and Vestry were rebuilt in 1808, the Vestry being shortened in the process.
-A Gallery at the western end was removed during restoration in 1857 and the South Aisle was partially rebuilt in 1908.
+A musicians' gallery at the western end was removed during restoration in 1857 and the South Aisle was partially rebuilt in 1908.
 The Chancel and Nave are noticeably misaligned (see photo below); this is known as a 'weeping chancel' and is evidently deliberate, although the reasons are still the subject of academic debate.

 The external appearance has also changed over time.
 The steeply pitched roof is characteristic of the local Collyweston style, which is traditionally steep (see for example the roof of the Bell Inn.)
 The C15th tower once had a squat pyramidal spire, clearly shown in a C17th illustration, but which had disappeared by 1885.
 An embattled parapet (see photo below) was removed during repairs in the 1960s.